-The fair value of corporate bonds are categorized under Level 1 as described in note 2.4.
+The fair value of the corporate bonds, categorized under Level 1 as described in note 2.4, amounts to 100% and therefore corresponds to a reasonable approximation of its carrying value as at December 31, 2021.

 11. Trade and other payables